Smyly tosses 7 shutout innings, leads Phillies past Giants

 He should have stuck around at least another inning.
 Nick Pivetta continued to struggle in relief and allowed pinch-hit homers to Brandon Belt and Stephen Vogt in the eighth to make it 4-2.

-Hector Neris worked a scoreless ninth for his 19th save.
+Hector Neris worked a scoreless ninth for his 19thth save.

+“It’s just an off night for our bats,” Giants manager Bruce Bochy said.

 With Wednesday’s trade deadline looming, the Phillies made a move this week to solidify their rotation for the stretch run when they acquired left-hander Jason Vargas from the New York Mets.
 The 36-year-old is 6-5 with a 4.01 ERA, winning his last three starts.
 Vargas is 98-95 with a 4.26 ERA in 266 starts and 21 relief appearances with five big league teams.
 He won 18 games for the Royals in 2017 and was part of their World Series championship team in 2015.